OpenArchive/Code-of-Conduct/README.md

 * Be welcoming by demonstrating empathy and kindness toward other people
 * Be patient and respectful with each other even in differing opinions, viewpoints, primary spoken language of a contributor, and/or levels of professional and life experience
+* Maintain respectful, participatory, and productive relationships and conversations among members of the community
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience